DoMySon/domyson/README.md

 * I love games, I love coding, and I'm interested in games, computer principles, and operating systems.

-* I often use go,c, csharp,lua to develop some frameworks and tools, and now I am working on arm.
+* I often use go, c, csharp, lua to develop some frameworks and tools.
+Now I am interested in arm and mips architectures.

 * I developed the game server framework skynet-go(based on cgo) and the unity3d game framework 'Zen'.